hy-chou/kukudy/README.md

 sudo bash bookvpnbycountry.sh TARGET_DIR CHANNEL_COUNT COUNTRY...
 ```

+- `COUNTRY...` are ISO 3166-1 alpha-2 codes.

 bookvpnbycountry.sh connects with a VPN server in COUNTRY, collects at least CHANNEL_COUNT channels and stores the data inside the `kukudy/TARGET_DIR/` directory.

-COUNTRY:  ISO 3166-1 alpha-2 codes

 > For example, to collect 1000 channels and store the data inside `kukudy/playground/` while connecting to a VPN server in Taiwan , run
 >